Hospitals & Services

 Funding is available for payment of University Fees, study release for attendance at compulsory study blocks, and to subsidise flights and accommodation costs where required by the course.

-Accommodation and Flight Reimbursement Procedure.
+Refer to: Accommodation and Flight Reimbursement Procedure.

 Funding is not paid directly to the trainee.